 Weather in the Cockpit

-Since founding AAG, Keith and his company have continued involvement in research to bring weather information to general aviation cockpits.
-In support of the FAA, AAG developed Weather in the Cockpit Concept of Operations for NextGen Mid-term timeframe with emphasis on the pilot/flight deck perspective.
-This included examining current methods of operations and the potential problems and opportunities presented by the advent of Data-Link Weather, along with a summary of changes expected.
 The CONOPS supports development of operational and technical standards, procedures, and guidelines to enable safe and efficient use of DLW in the NAS by US- and foreign-operated aircraft, from a pilot, flight deck, and aircraft operator perspective.
 Additionally, AAG supported a flight test at NASA LaRC evaluating the attention a pilot gives a weather display system.
 The flight test utilized a head and eye tracker in NASA’s Cessna 206 aircraft.
 Our team supported the overall system integration in the aircraft and data analysis.
 AAG also ran a ground-based analysis of the pilots’ understanding of the weather display before the pilots flew.